neenu-kurian/student-valuation-app/README.md

 Use yarn to install all dependencies

-Make sure docker is running and your database is connected and running
+Make sure your database container is running using docker

 Open a terminal and Go to src/server and run tsc -w

-Open another terminal and give yarn start--to create necessary tables
+Open another terminal and give yarn start--to create necessary tables and for the server to start listening to port

 go to client folder and give yarn start to run the app in browser